Edmontonians Show Busloads of Generosity!

 December 05, 2011

 Stuff a Bus campaign benefits Edmonton Food Bank

 Edmontonians flocked to 13 Save-On-Foods locations over the course of the past week and donated over 20,000 kg of food and close to $14,000 in cash donations.

-“The donations received are equal to fourteen buses stuffed with food,” said Denise Kirkpatrick, Stuff a Bus campaign manager for Edmonton Transit System (ETS).
+“The donations received are equal to fourteen buses stuffed with food,” said Denise Kirkpatrick, Stuff a Bus campaign Manager for Edmonton Transit Services (ETS).
 “Thanks to the kindness of Edmontonians, that food will help feed close to 400 families for a month.”

-“I also want to thank Save-On Foods, Joe FM, the Edmonton Sun, Global TV, our wonderful volunteers and all Edmontonians who made this campaign such a success,” added Kirkpatrick.
+“I want to express our appreciation to Save-On-Foods, Joe FM, the Edmonton Sun, Global TV, our wonderful volunteers and to all Edmontonians who made this year’s campaign such a success,” added Kirkpatrick.
 “Together, they’ve all made a tremendous difference in their community.”

 For more information: